top of page

 Pediatric Dental Disease

-Pediatric dental disease deteriorates a child’s quality of life, impairs development, and can lead to malnutrition, pain, infection, problems in speaking, and future risk of heart disease, diabetes, and dementia.
+Pediatric dental disease affects 1 in 5 children and deteriorates their quality of life, impairs development, and can lead to malnutrition, pain, infection, problems speaking, and future risk of heart disease, diabetes, and dementia.
 Children who receive regular dental care and develop good habits early in life have better lifelong oral health and fewer problems.

 pic4.jpg